tsantos84/droplet-application/docs/templating.md

 ## Helpers

-By default, the template engine do not more than render templates and return its content.
-To add extra functionality to template engine you can register `Helpers` and use them inside your templates.
+By default, the template engine does not do much more than render templates and return its content.
+To add extra functionality to template engine you can register Helpers and use them inside your templates.

 ### SlotsHelper